 There’s a level of variability that affects how well one book cover resonates over another that is dependent on the viewer.
 Designers review what they know about a target demographic to find common interests.
 We look for bucket interests that apply to a group, not to a specific individual.

-Let’s look at two example commercials for air freshener…Which one of the scenarios below do you think will resonate best for moms in their mid-30s?
+Let’s look at two examples of commercials for air fresheners…Which one of the scenarios below do you think will resonate best for moms in their mid-30s?

 An active family zooms in and out of a living room in alternating school and sport outfits.
 A woman stands in the middle and sprays an air freshener, causing all motion to fade away.
 “An air freshener that keeps up with the pace of your home.”